Jaiksmith/userapplications/Ansible/ReadMe.md

 To run the application, type in the command below(without quotation) then press enter:
      "sudo ansible-playbook RemUser.yml"
      You may be prompted for your password, this is necessary to proceed with a user removal.

+ListUsers.yml: This will generate a list of users and send it to the desktop in a text file.
+To run the application, type in the command below(without quotation) then press enter:
+     "sudo ansible-playbook ListmUsers.yml"
+     You can find the generated file on your desktop listed as "ListOfUsers.txt"